 \subsection{Existence and characterization of spiral wave chimeras}

-Figure \ref{swc} shows a typical spiral wave chimera pattern in populations of SL oscillators coupled via a slowly changing field for $K=0.5$ and $\alpha=-0.2$.
+Figure \ref{swc} shows a typical SWC pattern in populations of SL oscillators coupled via a diffusive field for $K=0.5$ and $\alpha=-0.2$.
 The snapshot of ${\rm Re} W$ (real part of the complex variable $W$) , the phase $\phi$ and its enlarged view of the core region are shown in Fig. \ref{swc}(a)-(c).
-From these figures, one finds that oscillators in the spiral arm are phase-locked and show continuous in space, while in the circular-shaped core region they behave desynchronized in time and seem spatially discontinuous.
-This discontinous property can be further demonstrated from Fig. \ref{swc} (d) showing the $\Delta \phi = \phi_{i+1,N/2}-\phi_{i,N/2}$ as a function of space along the center line.
-As we expect, the fluctuations of $\Delta \phi$ in the core region is quite large but almost vanishes in the region away from the core.
-It is also noted that most of oscillators inside the desynchronized core region oscillates much faster than that in the phase-locked arm.
-For example, we found that the frequency of the oscillators in the spiral arm is about $0.0046$ which is much smaller than the frequency of the most central oscillator being with $0.10$.
-Similar to the findings in three-component RD systems \cite{li_pre16}, the environment variable $S$ with diffusion shows a normal spiral pattern, i.e., the core region is smooth and continuous as shown in Fig. \ref{swc}(e-f).
-Different from the component $W$, a well defined phase singularity can be identified which is approximately at the center of the system.
-It is thus that a big fluctuation only happens in the phase singularity, and except that the distribution of $\phi$ is smooth.
-This leads to a unique frequency for the environment variable $S$ which is significantly different from $W$.
-We also note that the frequency entrainment for $W$ and $S$ only occurs in the spiral arm region, i.e., $\omega_{arm,W}=\omega_{arm,S}$.
+From these panels, one finds that oscillators in the spiral arm are phase-locked and show continuous behaviors in space, while in the circular-shaped core region they behave desynchronized in time and seem spatially discontinuous.
+This discontinuous property can be further demonstrated from Fig. \ref{swc} (d) showing the $\Delta \phi = \phi_{i+1,N/2}-\phi_{i,N/2}$ along the center horizontal line.
+As we expect, the fluctuation of $\Delta \phi$ in the core region is quite large but almost vanishes in the region away from the core.
+Due to the diffusion, the environment variable $S$ exhibits a normal spiral pattern, i.e., the core region is smooth and continuous as shown in Fig. \ref{swc}(e-g).
+Different from the component $W$, a well defined phase singularity for the variable $S$ can be identified which is approximately at the center of the system.
+It is thus that a big fluctuation only happens in the phase singularity, and except that the distribution of $\phi$ is smooth as shown in Fig. \ref{swc}(h).
+The typical temporal profile of ${\rm Re}W$ and ${\rm Re}S$ inside the core region is shown in Fig. \ref{swc}(I) and one finds that in this case $S$ evolves slower than $W$.